S

 sparrowhawk

 Sparrowhawks face several threats from humans.
 They are particularly vulnerable to habitat loss because they depend so much on thriving woodlands.
 Pollution also affects them by thinning out their shells.
 They are sometimes hunted and killed by humans as well.
 According to the IUCN Red List, most sparrowhawks are considered to be species of least concern, meaning populations are robust and they require no special conservation effort.
-But a few of the Pacific species, such as the Nicobar sparrowhawk from the Nicobar Islands and the New Britain sparrowhawk from Papua New Guinea, are either vulnerable or near threatened.
+But a few of the Pacific species, such as the Nicobar sparrowhawk from the Nicobar Islands and the New Britain sparrowhawk from Papua New Guinea, are vulnerable.
 Habitat destruction is a big reason why.

 What eats the sparrowhawk?